DecentM/project-maps/README.md

     prebuilt container manually:
     `docker run -v ./project-maps:/workspace:cached -it -w /workspace ghcr.io/decentm/project-maps-devcontainer:latest`
+  - If your editor is running in an isolated environment like Flatpak, you can run `docker compose up -d` in `.devcontainer`, and ssh to localhost:2222, which also works with remote development solutions.
 - Run the devcontainer and open a terminal in it
 - Run `pnpm i`
 - Copy the `.env.example` file and name it `.env`.
 Fill out the empty fields.